ankane/distribute_reads/README.md

 end
 ```

-However, it’s not able to automatically route queries like Makara just yet.
+However, it’s not able to do automatic statement-based routing like Makara yet.

 ## Thanks